 It should be noted that land banking itself isn’t a scam.
 Though it is, as I said, highly speculative.
 If you’ve got deep pockets and can put money away for decades, then land banking can work.

 Reputable companies do it.
 The difference is they actually know what they’re doing.
 And they have deep pockets.
-They can afford to pay rates and other expenses on a property that they know will one day reap rewards for them.
+They can afford to pay rates and other expenses on a property that they hope will one day reap rewards for them.
 Meanwhile there’s Jamie who, according to the Fin, “he is unable to name a single land-banking scheme he has promoted that has delivered on its promises to investors.”

 Land banking schemes are attractive as a scam because you’re selling something of no intrinsic value.
 It’s just an old bit of dirt that you promise will be worth something further down the track.
 You’re selling the dream that this worthless dirt will one day make money.

-The problem with a land baking scheme, apart from Jamie being banned form giving financial advice, is that you have to actually invest some money in the stinking pile of dirty you’re pretending to flog to unsuspecting “investors”.
+The problem with a land baking scheme, apart from Jamie being banned form giving financial advice, is that you have to actually invest some money in the stinking pile of dirt you’re pretending to flog to unsuspecting “investors”.

 That’s where crypto is so great.
 A crypto currency is just a bunch of numbers on a screen.
 Or could be…